emirabayer/jetson-nano-pose-estimation/README.md

 <br>

 <br>

 ## Features

-* Pre-configured Benchmark Scripts: Ready-to-run Python scripts for evaluating movenet_fp32.engine and yolov8n-pose_fp32.engine.
+* Ready to run Python scripts for evaluating _.engine_ files for MoveNet (Single Pose) and Yolov8n-Pose.
-* Performance Monitoring: Includes easy-to-use commands to monitor the Jetson Nano's real-time hardware status (temperature, power, clock speeds).
+* Includes easy to use commands to monitor the Jetson Nano's real time hardware status (temperature, power, clock speeds).
-* Reproducible Dataset: A detailed guide on how to generate the exact subset of the COCO 2017 dataset used for these benchmarks.
+* A detailed guide on how to generate the exact subset of the COCO 2017 dataset used for these benchmarks.
-* Modular & Extendable: The structure is designed to easily accommodate new models and benchmark tests.
+* The structure is designed to easily accommodate new models and benchmark tests.
-* Detailed Setup Guide: From flashing the Jetson Nano to running your first benchmark, all steps are covered.
+* DFrom flashing the Jetson Nano to running your first benchmark, all steps are covered.

 <br>
 <br>